-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are five ways you can pay the penalty.
-If you would like to change your payment method, please contact Customer Service

-(phone numbers are printed on the back cover of this booklet).
+There are five ways you can pay your plan premium.
+You will make your initial payment selection on the enrollment form.
+If you would like to change your premium payment method, please contact Customer Service (phone numbers are printed on the back cover of this booklet).

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.